FOREX-Dollar extends bounce as stimulus hopes stall short bets

 President-elect Joe Biden, who takes office on Jan.
 20 with Democrats able to control both houses of Congress, has promised "trillions" in extra pandemic-relief spending.

-That has pushed the yield on the benchmark 10-year U.S. debt US10YT=RR up more than 20 basis points to 1.1187% this year, which helped the dollar to a one-month high of 104.095 yen JPY= Monday as better rates gave pause to some dollar shorts.
+That has pushed the yield on benchmark 10-year U.S. debt US10YT=RR up more than 20 basis points to 1.1187% this year, which helped the dollar to a one-month high of 104.20 yen JPY= Monday as better rates gave pause to some dollar shorts.

-The Australian and New Zealand dollars each fell more than 0.5% against the dollar to one-week lows, while the euro and sterling lost 0.3% to touch two-week lows.
-AUD/
+The Australian and New Zealand dollars fell more than 0.6% against the greenback to one-week lows, while the euro and sterling lost 0.4% to touch two-week lows.

 "The underlying source of the revival has been the aftermath of the Senate elections and markets anticipating that we might get substantially more fiscal support for the U.S. economy," said National Australia Bank's head of FX strategy, Ray Attrill.